Unique accommodation: Best 50 places to stay around the world

 Inside, they’re luxuriously comfortable.
 By day, you’ll get expansive views of the river.
 And by night, you can stargaze from your bed, as each treehouse has a skylight.

-You can stay in a Birds Nest at any time of year, as they’re cosy and snug during winter.
-It’s super Instagrammble accommodation in Sweeden Chosen by The Idyll.
+You can stay in a bird’s Nest at any time of year, as they’re cosy and snug during winter.
+It’s super Instagrammable accommodation in Sweden, Chosen by The Idyll.

 Yellow Dog Lodge, Yellowknife

-One of the coolest things about exploring the Canadian Northwest Territories is the sheer isolation of it all.
+One of the coolest things about exploring the Canadian Northwest Territories is the sheer isolation.

 Yellowknife accommodation